zeke/elementary-electron/exercises/hello_world/problem.en.md

 # Hello World

-Let's set up a simple electron application.
+Let's set up a simple Electron application.

 First, create a new empty folder and do the rest of these steps inside that new folder.